aiqa-cotc/cotc-governance-framework/protocol/cotc-protocol.md

 **Conclusion**: Strategic implications and recommendations **Appendices**: Technical specifications, templates, and reference materials

+> 📋 **Code References**: This documentation includes TypeScript implementations and interfaces.
+For easy navigation between this document and the code files, see the **[Code Reference Index](./CODE_INDEX.md)** which provides a comprehensive overview of all extracted code files with descriptions and navigation links.

 ### Intended Audience

 This document is intended for: